Criminal Justice

 CJ 597.
 Administrative Internship.
 1-6 Credits.

 Students are employed on a full-time or part-time basis in on-the-job assignments related to the administration of criminal justice agencies of federal, state or local governments.
 Students are required to produce an analytical report based on internship responsibilities.
-Prerequisite: Admission into Criminal Justice PhD program or consent of instructor.
+Prerequisite: Graduate standing in Criminal Justice or consent of instructor.
 S/U grading.
+F,S,SS.

 CJ 995.
 Scholarly Project.
 3 Credits.